harshnagoratela/rantumXYZ-local/content/posts/2021-07-02-luke-shannon-to-return-with-followup-to-the-opera.md

   gained a strong following among Art Blocks collectors.
 categories:
   - category: Articles
+meta:
+  title: "Luke Shannon to return with followup to The Opera "
+  description: >
+    Art Blocks artist to return in July 2021 with 2nd project.
+Luke Shannon, the artist behind The Opera, is returning to Art Blocks Factory in late July 2021.
+The original 256 piece collection was released in early May 2021 and has gained a strong following among Art Blocks collectors.
 ---
 Luke Shannon, the artist behind [The Opera](https://artblocks.io/project/50/gallery), is returning to Art Blocks Factory in late July 2021.
 The original 256 piece collection was released in early May 2021 and has gained a strong following among Art Blocks collectors.